This information will help you prepare for your sperm collection by testicular sperm extraction (TESE) procedure at Memorial Sloan Kettering (MSK).

-- A list of the medications you take at home, including patches and creams
+- A list of the medications you take at home, including patches and creams.

-- A case for your glasses or contacts
+- A case for your glasses or contacts.

-- Your Health Care Proxy form, if you have completed one
+- Your Health Care Proxy form, if you have completed one.

-Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
+Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to say and spell your name and date of birth many times.
 This is for your safety.
-Patients with the same or similar names may be having procedures on the same day.
+People with the same or similar names may be having procedures on the same day.

 After Your Procedure